Types of Urologic Cancer in Men

-- Cystectomy with urinary diversion — In men, the bladder and prostate are identified, dissected and removed.
-In women, the bladder, uterus, fallopian tubes, ovaries and anterior portion of the vagina are identified, dissected and removed.
+- Cystectomy With Urinary Diversion — In men, the bladder and prostate are identified, dissected and removed.
 Surrounding lymph nodes are removed to assess the extent or spread of the cancer.

-- Chemotherapy — a systemic treatment in which drug is given throughout the entire body.
+- Chemotherapy — A systemic treatment in which drugs are given throughout the entire body.
 It’s designed to kill cancer cells.
 Typically, it is administered intravenously (through a vein).

-This cancer is the most common malignancy in men between ages 15 to 35 years, although the occurrence is still very low.
-Only about 0.2% of American men will develop testicular cancer during their life time.
+This is the most common malignancy in men between 15 to 35 years old, although the occurrence is still very low.
+Only about 0.2% of American men will develop testicular cancer during their lifetime.
 Fortunately, it is also one of the most curable cancers due to early diagnosis and effective treatments.